 Best for brides wanting panoramic views

 Pendennis Castle stands high on the headland in Falmouth, offering panoramic views over land and sea.
-Built for Henry VIII on the opposite side of the Fal Estuary to St Mawes Castle, it offers one of the most magical places to get married in Cornwall.
+Built for Henry VIII on the opposite side of the Fal Estuary to St Mawes Castle, it's one of the most magical places to get married in Cornwall.
 Make your vows in the Lower Gun Room in the Artillery Keep which oozes history, the Royal Artillery Barracks’ Melville Room with its sea views or in a marquee on the castle lawns which can accommodate up to 1,500 people making it one of the largest venues in the county.

 Best for brides wanting an award-winning location